hroskes/Malbim/README.md

 My approach to this task is to separate the content from the implementation.
 I worked out a basic syntax for recording where the Malbim talks about different concepts in text files.
-The plan is to then write scripts to assemble this into a useful format.
-This may change, but I currently envision a script (maybe Python) that searches through the text files and assembles them all into a LaTeX document that can be printed for Shabbos use, and into a website that can then be searched.
-It's probably possible to have a PHP script or something do this directly without the middle step, and probably the same can be done in LaTeX also.
-I haven't started to look into the implementation.
+Python scripts in the implementation folder compile the text files into a final LaTeX document.

 ##Syntax

 Each text file will be stored in a directory with a descriptive name.
-The directory will have a file called info.txt, which describes how to report where the file is.
-For example, when we get to Shemot, I will move all of the parshiyot of Bereishit into a folder called Bereishit, and create a file info.txt, which will look something like this:
+The directory has a file called info.txt, which describes how to report where the file is.
+Bereishit/info.txt, looks something like this:

 2
 בראשית \1 \2